magradze/Nextino/docs/04-tutorials/safe-hardware-access.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 title: 'Safe Hardware Access'
 ---

 # 🛡️ Safe Hardware Access with the ResourceManager

-Have you ever spent hours debugging a project, only to realize that two different modules were trying to use the same pin?
-It's a common and frustrating problem in embedded development.
+Have you ever spent hours debugging a project, only to realize that two different modules were trying to use the same pin? 🤯 It's a common and frustrating problem in embedded development.

 Nextino provides a powerful built-in service called the **`ResourceManager`** to prevent this.
-It acts as a traffic controller for your board's hardware, ensuring that every resource (like a GPIO pin or an I2C address) is used by only one module at a time.
+It acts as a traffic controller 🚦 for your board's hardware, ensuring that every resource (like a GPIO pin or an I2C address) is used by **only one module at a time**.

-This tutorial will show you how to make your modules "resource-aware" and protect your projects from hardware conflicts.
+This tutorial will show you how to make your modules "resource-aware" and protect your projects from hardware conflicts forever.

 ---